 Students preparing for Teacher Certification can anticipate certain fees and expenses.
-The Educator Preparation Program tries to minimize these added expenses when at all possible by choosing less expensive or not cost textbooks, paying for textbook copies to be held on reserve in the Duggan Library for student use, and other ways as we can.
+Students who receive financial aid can often utilize remaining funds for these fees.
+There are ways to pay the fees on time even if money is a bit tight at the beginning of the term.
+The Educator Preparation Program tries to minimize these added expenses when possible by choosing less expensive or not cost textbooks, paying for textbook copies to be held on reserve in the Duggan Library for student use, and other ways as we can.
 The following are examples of typical costs that would be similar at any institution offering teacher preparation:

 Standard for Success subscription at $100 per academic year

 This annual subscription is required for all admitted candidates as well as those who are enrolled in any EDU courses or applying to the Program.
 Students taking an EDU course as an elective that do not intend to pursue teacher certification may request a waiver. https://education.hanover.edu/resources/success.php

 Students who have not purchased the current SFS subscription will have their account locked on the last day of Drop/Add and will be unable to complete course and certification assignments.
 This will affect course grades and program completion.
 Students may use the remaining financial aid in their accounts to pay for SFS.
 Contact the Business Office for details.
 Students who do not have financial aid funds available may contact the Chaplain's Office for a Panther Needs loan which must be paid back.

 Safe Hiring Solutions Background Check approximately $20 per year

 Students will be required purchase the background check once per academic year if they are enrolled in a course with a Clinical Fieldwork Experience.
 Students should use the special link for Hanover College.
 Students do have the option of having this run in the Student Services Office and assessed to their student accounts. (see the ABOUT tab).
 The actual cost depends on the student's residential history.